Meet the Staff

 Camille CorpusUndergraduate Intern

 Camille Corpus is a first-generation college student at Azusa Pacific University.
 She is pursuing a B.A. in Allied Health and a minor in business management.
 Her passion for equality and empowerment of women and minorities has led her to become a part of the Women’s Resource Center in hopes of making a difference in student’s lives on campus.

 Madeline Ho is currently pursuing a B.A. in Psychology with a concentration in counseling as well as a minor in leadership.
 She is extremely passionate about making a difference in the lives of both men and women on campus through working at the Women’s Resource Center.
 Madeline hopes to encourage and empower students while honoring God at the same time.

 B.A. in Business Management

 Al Rivera graduated from California State University San Bernardino with a B.A. in Business Management.
 He is currently pursuing his M.S. in College Counseling and Student Development at APU.
 Al is an advocate for the holistic development of both men and women on campus, and seeks to influence those around him to become passionate young adults serving the LORD.

 B.A. in Linguistics

-Phylicia (Pie) Williams graduated from the University of California Santa Barbara with a B.A. in Linguistics and minor in Education and Applied Psychology.
-She is pursuing her master’s degree in College Counseling and Student Development at APU.
+Phylicia (Pie) Williams graduated from the University of California Santa Barbara with a B.A. in Linguistics and minors in education and applied psychology.
+She is pursuing her M.S. in College Counseling and Student Development at APU.
 She is passionate about multicultural affairs and women’s issues on campus.
 Pie is excited to be working with the Women’s Resource Center to celebrate, educate, and empower women to be the person God created them to be.